 -- Page 2--

-As Mike and I hiked around some ledges we noticed some holes in a cliff.
+As Mike and I hiked around some ledges we noticed these three holes in the

 The one on the right may have been natural but the two on the left certainly